Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 This document is intended for use by administrators who are responsible for installing, configuring, and operating enterprise infrastructure for their organization.
-To use this guide you must have knowledge of your organization’s network infrastructure, applicable policies, and have administrative access to configure your operational environment.
+To use this guide you must have knowledge of your organization's network infrastructure, applicable policies, and have administrative access to configure your operational environment.